kannon-email/kannon/README.md

 The SMTP server need to be configured in order to work properly.

 1. Choose a SENDER_NAME setting an env variable in [./k8s/sender.yaml](./k8s/sender.yaml).
-In my example, this is `mailer.ludusrusso.space`.
+In my example, this is `mailer.gyozatech.space`.
 This should be an subdomain in your posses (you need to set some DNS records).
 2. Set a reverse DNS record FROM your server IP -> TO SERVER_NAME
 3. Set a A record FROM your SENDER_NAME domaint -> TO your server IP
 4. Set a TXT record from your SENDER_NAME -> `v=spf1 ip4:<YOUR SENDER IP> -all`